operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 - Ensure that the Deployment size is the same as specified by the Memcached CR spec
 - Update the Memcached CR status using the status writer with the names of the memcached pods

 The next two subsections explain how the controller watches resources and how the reconcile loop is triggered.
-Skip to the [Build](#build-and-run-the-operator) section to see how to build and run the operator.

 ### Resources watched by the Controller